-In the essay section of the application, you are asked to respond to the following with up to 300 words for each of the three parts:
+In the essay section of the application, you must respond to the first two essay questions, up to 300 words:

 - Write an essay describing your educational and career goals.
 Include in your essay what steps you have taken to reach these goals and what motivates you to reach these goals.

 - List the organizations and a brief description of your position where you have: